 - Run your finger through your locks in order to see if you have a lot of knots.
 Usually what women do is find a knot and yank at it.
 The end result?
 Hair extension either fall out they pull out own strands, something you want to avoid.

-- Take small sections of the hair and starting from the bottom, gently untangle it piece by piece.
+- Take small sections of the hair and start from the bottom.
+Gently untangle it piece by piece.
 Always hold the section of the hair with your hand and continue from bottom to top.
 Just be patient and your hair will be perfectly brushed in no time!

 Let’s be honest, all extensions tangle, no matter how expensive or high-quality they are.
 Your natural hair tangles as well, so it’s only logical that extensions do the same thing.
 Although you can never avoid that completely, you can do things to reduce the tangles!

 Same goes for shedding!
 Your natural hair sheds about 100 strands a day.
 Even though extensions are attached to a weft, when you brush through them, wash them, or style them, they are going to shed at least a little bit.
 Therefore, any extensions whether they’re clip in or the ones that you have bonded in your hair, they all have a lifespan and it’s anywhere from three months to a year or longer.
 It depends on how you wear them, style them, and wash them.